The Liver Life Project

 This video also introduces a lovely new piece of kit called a liver perfusion machine.
 All is explained in this video.
 When this machine was first brought into service, it was found that

 it placed an enormous amount of pressure onto stored blood reserves.
-Trials took place to try and use synthetic blood, but this wasn’t successful.
+Trials took place to try and use synthetic blood, but i didn't prove to be very successful.